Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 ![Default customer](../../Assets/Screenshots/POS/Management/GlobalSettings/GS27.png "[Default customer]")

-1. Select the *Default customer* entry in the list of settings in the left column.
+1. Click the *Default customer* entry in the list of settings in the left column.
     The *Default customer* view is displayed on the right side.

 2. Enter the fields for the default customer.